-Please cite [15] (BIBTEX-key cimrak in file doc/ug/citations.bib) when using the interactions in this section in order to simulate extended objects embedded in a LB fluid.
-For more details also see the documentation at cell-in-fluid.fri.uniza.sk/oif-documentation inter bondid oif\local\force $L^{0}{AB}\ k{s}\ k{slin}\ \phi\ k{b}\ A{1}\ A{2}\ k{al}$
+Please cite [11] (BIBTEX-key cimrak in file doc/ug/citations.bib) when using the interactions in this section in order to simulate extended objects embedded in a LB fluid.

 The following interactions are implemented in order to mimic the mechanics of elastic or rigid objects immersed in the LB fluid flow.
-Their mathematical formulations were inspired by [24].
-Details on how the bonds can be used for modeling objects are described in section 14.
+Their mathematical formulations have been taken from [19].
+Details on how the bonds with fluid-structure-interactions can be used and automated are described in section 14.

 5.4.1.
-OIF local forces
+Stretching force